Hu-Fi/Mr.Market/README.md

 # What is Mr.Market

-Mr Market is an arbitrage bot and the reference exchange oracle for Hu Fi.
+Mr Market is an CeFi crypto bot and the reference exchange oracle for Hu Fi.
 Mr Market has three main functions

 - An automated crypto bot which supports a variety of strategies for arbitrage across cefi exchanges.
 - Hu Fi Market Making via the [human protocol](https://github.com/humanprotocol/human-protocol)